Call us today 0800 019 2406

 There will be two editions of Microsoft Dynamics 365 – Enterprise and Business

 Enterprise Edition is for those with 250+ users, and more complex requirements which may include the Operational platform previously delivered through Dynamics AX.
 Enterprise Edition has dual user rights which means it is applicable to Cloud and On Premise customers, and there is no ‘CRM seat minimum’ as customers previously experienced.

-Business Edition is Cloud only, and will be applicable for smaller customers, and also include optional access to the Operational platform previously delivered through Dynamics NAV.
+Business Edition is Cloud only, and will be applicable for smaller customers, and also include optional access to a simplified version of the Operational platform previously delivered through Dynamics NAV.

-The Enterprise edition will be available in the UK first, so this will be made commercially attractive to smaller customers until Business Edition arrives in 2017.
+Enterprise Edition has been available in the UK since November 2016, and this has been made commercially attractive to smaller customers until Business Edition arrives in late 2017.